changkun/gp/projects/MarlQ/README.md

 All overlapping vertices of the soft object are then displaced along the average normal of all overlapping vertices of the hard object (inside the delta distance parameter) until they hit the edges of the hard object.
 Sink-in creates additional displacement around the overlapping areas.
 The total displacement distance is accumulated, and then distributed across the rest of the mesh according to the volume preservation function.

-## Comparison to other solutions

-**Sculpting:** My solution takes significantly less effort and time, and provides more realistic results in terms of volume preservation.
-Detail and geometry might be better when sculpting, however.

-**Dynamic Paint:** Displacement using dynamic paint is not volume preserving, and can result in some artifacts.
-It is also troublesome to use with shape keys, and slows down animation.
-My solution has none of these problems.

-**Shrinkwrap:** Shrinkwrap can only be used as long as the nearest surface point of the hard object is not on the other side.
-It also requires the usage of vertex groups.

-**Boolean**: Booleans cause major changes to the mesh geometry, adding new vertices, and generally breaking edge flow.
-Also not volume preserving.

-**Soft body simulation:** ...
 ## Current issues

-1. Since all overlapping vertices are displaced by the same vector, there can be a lot of stretching along the edges of overlap.
-Some might consider this desirable, however.
-The sink-in counteracts this.

-2. Because the volume preservation works with displaced distance and not displaced volume, it is only accurate if the mesh geometry is somewhat even.
+1. Because the volume preservation works with displaced distance and not displaced volume, it is only accurate if the mesh geometry is somewhat even.

-3. There seems to be a bug with creating shapekeys from mix, where repeatedly running the script increases its effect even when shape keys are deleted.
-Entering edit mode and immediately leaving seems to fix this.

-4. Because deformation of a vertex is currently based on all vertices around it, vertices that should not realistically affect it still can affect it.
-This can be a problem if the hard object intersects with the soft object multiple times in close proximity.
+2. Sometimes, vertex normals are not correctly calculated and so the soft object is deformed weirdly, but I'm not sure why.
+Entering and leaving Edit mode on the soft object fixes it.

+3. Currently, multiple overlap/indentation areas can affect each other, as they are not isolated properly.
+A smaller delta can counteract this somewhat.

-5. The soft object may still overlap with the hard object because the deformation is based on overlapping vertices, not faces/edges.
+4. The soft object may still overlap with the hard object because the deformation is based on overlapping vertices, not faces/edges.
-6. The auto-calculation of the sink-in is based on the average of *all* intersections.

-## TODO

-- Fix issue 4 by handling each overlapping area separately.
-Would also fix issue 6.
-- Support various shapekey settings.
-- Fix issue 5 by displacing faces, or additionally displace vertices attached to overlapping faces, or even better: first displace along important features of the hard object (convex hull + planar decimate)
-- Fix issue 2 by approximating the volume (not sure if this will actually improve the quality much).